 556.036.
-1. A prosecution for murder, forcible rape, attempted forcible rape, forcible sodomy, attempted forcible sodomy, or any class A felony may be commenced at any time.
+1. A prosecution for murder, rape in the first degree, forcible rape, attempted rape in the first degree, attempted forcible rape, sodomy in the first degree, forcible sodomy, attempted sodomy in the first degree, attempted forcible sodomy, or any class A felony may be commenced at any time.

 2. Except as otherwise provided in this section, prosecutions for other offenses must be commenced within the following periods of limitation:

 (1) For any felony, three years, except as provided in subdivision (4) of this subsection;